 To be taken in sequence.
 To further the student's ability to communicate in Spanish and deepen an understanding of the culture and civilization of Spanish-speaking peoples.
 At least one hour of daily language study is required.
-Prerequisite: SPA 1020 or equivalent.
+Prerequisite for SPA 2230: SPA 1020 or equivalent.
+Prerequisite for SPA 2240: SPA 2230.